Married at First Sight (Australian TV series): Season 3 (2016)

-Season 3 was the first to feature five couples, including the series' first same-sex couple.
+Season 3 was the first to feature five couples, including the series' first same sex couple.
 In the first episode, two couples (Nicole & Keller, Monica & Mark) met and wed in Brisbane and Sydney.
 In the second episode, another two couples (Jess & Dave, Bella & Michael) met and wed in Sydney and Brisbane.
-In the third episode, one more couple (Craig & Andy) met and wed in New Zealand.
+In the third episode, the last couple (Craig & Andy, same sex couple) met and wed in New Zealand.